harinath001/Monopoly-team001/README.txt

 Run the Game.py by using python python Game.py

+Important info: Use python2.7 as we are using raw_input() in the agent

 the game will start by printing the statements.
 And because the agents are NOT intelligent, humans has to take the decision that means, when a agent/player want to make decision, it will just prompt in the command line